 To help offset (or even cover) the cost, many programs offer departmental scholarships and grant-based opportunities.
-However, many students forget about searching for aid they could be eligible for — sometimes with requirements as simple as submitting an essay about their passion for social work.
+But that’s not the only assistance available to social work graduate students.
+Many students forget about searching for outside aid they could be eligible for — sometimes with requirements as simple as submitting an essay about their passion for social work.
 To help you in your search, we’ve put together a list of opportunities that are not widely known.
 Best of luck!

 The CSWE’s Minority Fellowship Program (MFP) opportunities support the mission of the Substance Abuse and Mental Health Services Administration to reduce the effects of substance abuse and mental illness on America’s communities.
 This is accomplished by increasing the number of individuals trained to work with underrepresented and underserved racial/ethnic minority persons with or at risk for mental health and/or substance abuse disorders.

 The Carl A. Scott Memorial Fund was established by the CSWE Board of Directors in recognition of Carl A. Scott's contributions to CSWE and the social work profession.
 The components of the fund includes an annual lecture series given at the annual program meeting, a publication program, and scholarship assistance.
 Scholarships will be awarded to students who have demonstrated a commitment to work for equity and social justice in social work.
 Winners will be notified late September.